NEONScience/NEON-Data-Skills/_posts/SPATIALDATA/2015-07-22-Introduction-to-Raster-Data-In-R.md

 #Cropping Rasters in R

 You can crop rasters in R using different methods.
-You can crop the raster directly in the plot area.
+You can crop the raster directly drawing a box in the plot area.
 To do this, first plot the raster.
 Then define the crop extent by clicking twice:

 1. Click in the UPPER LEFT hand corner where you want the crop box to begin.